Skip to main content

 docker pause web

-β€’ Freezes all processes in a container using cgroups
+β€’ Freezes all processes in a container using the cgroups freezer

-β€’ no CPU/memory usage, instant resume with unpause.
+β€’ no CPU usage, but memory stays allocated; instant resume with unpause.

 docker unpause